Project Summary: Iron Deficiency

 The power of iron infusions

 It can take years to get low iron stores taken seriously — in my case, eight years.
-In 2014, I went to a top university hospital with a ferritin count of 10, low by any standards.
+In 2014, I went to a top university hospital with a ferritin count of 10 — low by any standards.
 They basically ignored it.
 Eight years later, I got infusion treatment elsewhere and finally felt better.
-Why is it we have to do our own digging to find out there’s a difference between 'normal' and optimal?
-Just because something isn’t flagged on your lab report, that doesn’t mean it’s the end of the story.
-Even the professional societies have higher cutoffs now.

-All those years of trying to raise my ferritin count with pills and thinking infusions are dangerous like they were decades ago….
-Hopefully, you won’t have to learn the hard way like I did!
+All those years of trying to raise my ferritin count with pills and thinking infusions were still dangerous … Hopefully, you won’t have to learn the hard way like I did!
 If your ferritin is under 50 and you don’t feel right, and pills aren’t working, you deserve modern treatment."

 Elaine Lissner